 In Lebanon, the leader of the Palestine Liberation Organisation, (PLO) Mr. Yasser Arafat, has made?

-In Lebanon, the leader of the Palestine Liberation Organisation, (PLO) Mr. Yasser Arafat, has made his first public appearance since five Palestinian guerrilla organisations demanded a change in the PLO's leadership last month (24 May).
+Background: In Lebanon, the leader of the Palestine Liberation Organisation, (PLO) Mr. Yasser Arafat, has made his first public appearance since five Palestinian guerrilla organisations demanded a change in the PLO's leadership last month (24 May).
 Mr. Arafat, who attended a graduation ceremony for PLO fighters in Beirut on Thursday (8 June) renewed calls for Palestinian unity.

 SYNOPSIS: There was a full guard of honour for the visit to the PLO fighters training ground by the Organisation's leader.
 Reports said Mr. Arafat was quite calm despite the accusations he has faced of autocratic rule of the organisation.
 The accusations came in a statement drafted jointly by the Radical Rejection Front and the pro-Soviet Democratic Front for the Liberation of Palestine, in the past an ally of Mr. Arafat's Fatah organisation.
 Fatah is the largest commando group which Mr. Arafat heads.